CrystalCarnivore/CrystalCarnivore/README.md

 ## Wsg gang,,,
-uhmm this is a wip so stay tuned... heh.. 😈
+Still a wip but I'm the first ever canon xenophanes kinnie since like 2022